Firoz Minar

 Firoz Minar (also known as Firuz Minar) (English: Tower of Firoz/Firuz) is a five-storeyed tower situated at Gaur, West Bengal, India.
 It was built by Sultan Saifuddin Firuz Shah of the Habshi dynasty between 1485 and 1489.
 It was built in the Tughlaqi style of architecture.
 Although the first three storeys are dodecagonal, the final two are circular in shape.

 Location

 An inscription from the doorway of Firoz Minar on display in the British Museum.
 It records the reign of Sultan Saifuddin Firuz Shah, the ruler who built the minaret.

 Firoz Minor is located one kilometre away from the Dakhil Darwaza at the city of Gaur.
 Gaur is at a distance of 16 km from the city of Malda and is situated at the Malda district in the Indian state of West Bengal.

 History

 The minar was built by Sultan Saifuddin Firuz Shah of the Habshi dynasty.
 The construction started in 1485 and ended in 1489.
 Colloquially, the tower is referred to as Pir Asa Mandir and Chiragh Dani.
 The tower also commemorates Firuz Shah's victories in the battlefield.
-According to tradition, Firuz Shah threw the chief architect from the topmost storey as he was not satisfied with the minar's height and wanted it to be taller.
+According to tradition, Firuz Shah threw the chief architect from the topmost storey.
+The chief architect, named Piru, was praised for building it precisely and in a short time.
+Emboldened by his praises, Piru boasted that he could’ve made it taller.
+Hearing this, Firuz Shah became furious and demanded to know why he did not do it in the first place.
+Sensing the danger, Piru answered that he lacked the materials.
+Then Firuz Shah replied, "Why didn’t you ask for them?"
+Not being able to answer, he was subsequently thrown off the top of the Minar.